modirishabh/git-actions-course/README.md

 #### 6.1 Explore job concurrency, outputs, and dependencies
-- **Job Dependencies**: Jobs can be configured to run sequentially using the `needs` keyword, ensuring one job completes before another starts.
+- **Job Dependencies**: Jobs can be configured to run sequentially using the `needs` keyword, ensuring one job completes before another starts. example  Imagine you have three tasks: Task A, Task B, and Task C. By default, all tasks start at the same time.
+But you can set it up so that Task B waits for Task A to finish before starting, and Task                                  C waits for Task B. This is done using the "needs" keyword.
+If Task A fails, Task B won't start unless you specify it should always run.

-- **Job Outputs**: Outputs allow data sharing between jobs, but are not meant for artifacts like binaries or reports.
+- **Job Outputs**: Outputs allow data sharing between jobs, but are not meant for artifacts like binaries or reports. example Think of outputs as messages passed between tasks.
+For example, Task A can produce a result (like a number or text) that Task B will need.
+Task B can then use this result to complete its work.
+This                             ensures data flows correctly between tasks.
-- **Concurrency Groups**: Concurrency groups ensure only one job or workflow in the group runs at a time, preventing resource contention and improving performance.
+- **Concurrency Groups**: Concurrency groups ensure only one job or workflow in the group runs at a time, preventing resource contention and improving performance. example Sometimes, you might want to ensure that only one task runs at a time to avoid overloading the system.
+You can group tasks together and set rules so that only one task from the group runs at any                                 given time.
+This is useful when tasks require a lot of resources.

 #### 6.3 Run jobs within containers
 - **Container Usage**: Running jobs within containers allows you to start with the necessary environment and tools, making the process faster and more efficient.